YaruG1022/WSU-SU21-CPTS322-Project/Sprint_Reports/sprint_report_2.md

 My team member developed the basic framework of our application, as well as the backend system for the user center.
 He also added the login and sign-up system, TLS encryption, and 2FA system.
 Additionally, he developed a donation management system and the basic features of the inventory management system.

 ## Unfinished Work
 In this sprint, we were unable to fully complete the overall improvements to the user interface and the design of some pages, such as the stylesheet for the donation management page.
 The stylesheet for this page needs to be redone to match the new updates made by my team member.
 Additionally, several interactive features, including the homepage slideshow, were not finished due to time constraints.
 These features, along with other planned enhancements, were given lower priority compared to major functionalities.
 These improvements are set as goals for our next sprint.
-It is also likely that the recipient order backend system will remain unfinished due to time constraints.

 ## Completed Issues/User Stories
 Here are links to the issues that we completed in this sprint: